n-waves/ulmfit4de/README.md

-# Pipline to train German language model and sentiment classifier
+# Pipeline to train German language model and sentiment classifier

 This is early commits based on the Poleval2018, it won't work well for the time being.